Quantum Kernels and Support Vector Machines

 sigmoid kernel classification test score: 0.98

-Given our simple naive training and testing set example, the Quantum kernel gets results "at least as good as" the classical kernels - can be interpetted as prominsing sign and encourage deeper research.
-Baring in mind the following:
+Given the simple naive training and testing set example, the statement that quantum kernel gets results at least as good as the classical kernels can be interpreted as a promising sign and encouragement towards deeper research.
+Bear in mind:

 -